Broomfield Division of Debt Lawyer

 We also assist with removing your name from joint accounts and other measures so you are not liable for a spouse’s debts or financial problems after you have gone your separate ways.
 Your divorce decree should clearly spell out which debts each of you are responsible for.

 Our lawyers can explain where you stand and how to deal with debt problems in your Colorado divorce.
-Danielsen Westhoff, PC, serves clients in Broomfield, the Denver metro area and statewide.
-Call us at 720-739-7835 or contact us online to schedule a free initial divorce consultation.
+Danielsen Westhoff, PC, serves clients in Broomfield.
+Call us at 720-739-1770 or contact us online to schedule an initial divorce consultation.